guillaume-philippon/slam-v2-cli/README.md

 Usage
 =====

-To use SLAM, you just need to load your env w/ command
+To use SLAM, you just need to load your env with command

     username@box$ source slam-env
     (.venv) username@box$ slam -h